pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - [x] export paths and lined to console
 - [x] makes canvas non-interactive when a valid solution is found
 - [x] import solution locally
+- [ ] assignment's 'lines' are extended to edges regardless of their original coords; same for solutions
+- [ ] extending segments to lines based on assignment config
+- [ ] selecting lines, configurable 'select only' mode

 ### Next up

-- [ ] selecting lines
-- [ ] extending segments to lines based on assignment config
+- [ ] point and line labels
 - [ ] drawing circles
-- [ ] point labels?
 - [ ] getting the background image from assignment

 ### Bug fixes